IUSmusic/SON/README.md

 Space-weather events are usually communicated numerically, visually, or through textual forecasting products.
 SON explores a complementary question:

-> How can solar-wind and geomagnetic event structure be translated into a browser-based audiovisual instrument while preserving interpretability, parameter traceability, and physically grounded control relationships?
+> How can solar-wind and geomagnetic event structure be translated into audiovisual instrument while preserving interpretability, parameter traceability, and physically grounded control relationships?

 The project therefore emphasizes: